Skip to footer content

 IronPDF code example

-Here's a simple example using IronPDF to convert bits Data into a PDF File, Call the GeneratePDF method in Main method and pass the data as parameter that we had in above example
+Here's a simple example using IronPDF to convert binary data into a PDF File.
+Call the GeneratePDF method in the Main method and pass the data as a parameter that we had in the above example:

 using System;